 The members of the Audit Committee are Ryan Hoult (Chair of the Audit Committee), Doug McCartney and L. Evan Baergen.
-Ryan Hoult and Doug McCartney are "independent" as defined in NI 52-110.
+Ryan Hoult is "independent" as defined in NI 52-110.
 A member of the Audit Committee is independent if the member has no direct or indirect material relationship with the Issuer.
 A material relationship means a relationship which could, in the view of the Board, reasonably interfere with the exercise of a member's independent judgment.
+The majority of the audit, being Ryan Hoult and Doug McCartney, are not executive officers, employees or control persons, as required by NI 52-110 section 6.1.1.(3).